dbcake/EU_Flights_Data_Project/README.md

 - The price of data
 - Concluded on the data sources used and the use case
 #### 3. Performed Exploratory Data Analysis
-- I chosed Google Colab's Jupyter Notebook environment to experiment with the data and share it with others
+- I chose Google Colab's Jupyter Notebook environment to experiment with the data and share it with others
-- I used DuckDB to easily process the files and run sum basic statistics
+- I used DuckDB to easily process the files and run some basic statistics
 - Identified Data Quality issues, e.g. missing data mostly in the flights and aircrafts data sources
 - I used Leafmap within the notebook to visualize Geospatial data as a proof of concept
 #### 4. Conceptual Data Model and Architecture Diagram
 - Created the Conceptual Data Model
-- Created an initial archictural overview based on the array of tools and services available to us within the Bootcamp
+- Created an initial architectural overview based on the array of tools and services available to us within the Bootcamp
 #### 5. Created a Data Dictionary
 - From the Conceptual Data Model I created the Logical Data Model
 - After some experimentation with different tools I decided on the final tech stack
 - Created the Physical Data Model
 - Created a Data Dictionary listing all tables and fields with their information
 #### 6. Wrote the ETL pipelines to transform the data.
-- Created extract tasks to read parquet files from the web and load it into the Data Warehouse
+- Created extract tasks to read parquet files from the web and loaded it into the Data Warehouse
 - Created transformation models in dbt
 - Defined tests for each source and table
 #### 7. Ran the ETL pipelines and QA checks
 - Created dags for data sources of varying extract intervals
 - Tested and optimized the running of the dags
 #### 8. Created Visualizations
-- Built Streamlit app with custom visualitations and interactive widgets
+- Built Streamlit app with custom visualizations and interactive widgets
 - Tested and improved user experience
 - Added instructions and contextual information for end users